A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Are immigrants eligible for health insurance premium subsidies?

 You do not have to be a U.S. citizen to benefit from the ACA.
 If you're living in the U.S. legally – regardless of how long you've been here – you're eligible for subsidies in the exchange if your income is in the subsidy-eligible range and you don't have access to an affordable employer-sponsored plan that provides minimum value.
-(As discussed below, some states are establishing programs that use state funds to subsidize health coverage for undocumented immigrants).
+(As discussed below, some states have programs that use state funds to subsidize health coverage for undocumented immigrants).

 Lawfully present immigrant status applies to a wide range of people, including those with “non-immigrant” status such as work visas and student visas.
 So even if you’re only in the U.S. temporarily – for a year of studying abroad, for example – you can purchase coverage in the health insurance exchange for the state you’re living in while in the U.S. Depending on your income, you might be eligible for a premium subsidy to offset some of the cost of the coverage.
+But as noted above, eligibility for subsidies will be more restricted starting with the 2027 plan year.
+At that point, immigrants will only be eligible for Marketplace subsidies if they're LPRs, COFA migrants, or Cuban or Haitian entrants.3

 Obamacare subsidy calculator *